|Outline||GWR branch line, circa 1950|

 the Beeching closure plan.
 Long term, the group are considering adapting the layout to also represent

-a preserved line.
-The current buildings will be removable so changes can be easily made and so introduce
+The current buildings can be removed so changes can be easily made and so introduce

 some of those modern structures that are often seen at such sites.

-This will give the group an excuse to run anything they want from a dock shunter to a 47 diesel!
+This gives the group an excuse to run anything they want from a dock shunter to a 47 diesel!